Ada-Developers-Academy/core-unit-2/api-3-database-models-read/create.md

 - Set the method to `POST`
 - Set the request URL to `localhost:5000/books`
-- Configure an HTTP response body to `raw` and `JSON`, and add in the sample request body:
+- Select the request `Body` tab, using the `raw` option with `JSON` selected in the list that appears, then add in a sample request body such as:

 ```json
 {